 Section 1.
 Membership

-Each deeded landowner who has reached the age of eighteen (18) years and continues to own land within the territorial limits of the Association shall be a member Members are required to pay taxes to the Association in the prescribed form in order to vote and hold office in the Association.
+Each deeded landowner who has reached the age of eighteen (18) years and continues to own land within the territorial limits of the Association shall be a member.
+Members are required to pay taxes to the Association in the prescribed form in order to vote and hold office in the Association.
 They cannot be elected if their taxes are paid in full.

 Section 2.
 Voting Rights